This is an except from the SartRE + sARTre feature about Tarkovsky.

 A Cold War chiller – investigating Tarkovsky’s camer(a)lchemy in the opening of Veronica Swan’s Still Life.

-Veronica Swan, of course, turns the temperature way down on the Cold War, a thriller becomes a chiller in the hands of the caped Queen of Doom who claimed Tarkovsky’s camer(a)lchemy, as she trademarked his style, could only have come at a price, a Dostoyevsky card game with the devil, transported to the crossroads by the transport cafe below the pylons or his favourite watering hole (DROP IN FOR A LIBATION).
+Veronica Swan, of course, turns the temperature way down on the Cold War, a thriller becomes a chiller in the hands of the caped Queen of Doom who claimed Tarkovsky’s camer(a)lchemy, as she trademarked his style, could only have come at a price, a Dostoyevsky card game with the devil, transported to the crossroads by the transport cafe below the pylons near a favourite watering hole, where he once sat in 1973, nursing a vodka, waiting for someone who never appeared (DROP IN FOR A LIBATION).

 Our initial foray to the opening location was met not with cinematic wonder, but the brusque demand of security to kill the camera and surrender the captured ghosts.
 The blunt welcome as subtle as a Soviet concrete block, which was why we tried to film it using our backup eye, until they clocked that too.
 Unwilling to witness the digital erasure of our secret shots, we found ourselves embroiled in an impromptu high-speed drama of our own, a page ripped right out of the movie script, tyres burning the same corners, a desperate attempt to outpace our pursuers along the very route etched into the film’s opening sequence.
-Spoiler alert: they prevailed, and our last bit of visual truth vanished into their black hole van.
-Hence, the accompanying images are rare remnants, two of Tarkovsky and Swan’s own location photographs.
-To the left, the stark geometry of the building as the red car materializes, the camera descending from the colossal transmitter, seemingly liquefying through the windscreen as the first flakes of snow begin their ethereal descent, as if we have just shaken a snow globe scene.
-To the right, Swan’s lens captures the skeletal transmitters looming over a field where horses graze, the last vestiges of habitation on Dellsome Lane, framed against the hill where the moment of explosive climax will unfold in the film’s opening.
+Spoiler alert: they prevailed, and our last bit of visual truth vanished into their black hole van, sucked back to the stark geometry of the building where, in the 1993 film, the red car materializes, the camera descending from the colossal transmitter, seemingly liquefying through the windscreen as the first flakes of snow begin their ethereal descent, as if we have just shaken a snow globe scene.
+To the right, the lens captures the skeletal transmitters looming over a field where horses graze, the last vestiges of habitation on Dellsome Lane, framed against the hill where the moment of explosive climax will unfold in the film’s opening.
 The red car, receiving a disembodied radio command, seems to defy physics, hurtling towards the bumper of a police patrol car, its lights a frantic pulse against the encroaching dawn and the swirling snow.
 The viewer’s perspective then executes an impossible ballet, gliding through the red car’s windscreen, through the police car’s rear window, between the silent figures within, and finally through to the vehicle they are both relentlessly pursuing.
 This, then, is our abrupt immersion into the disquieting world of Veronica Swan’s Still Life.
 We already possess enough screen action for more than one in depth feature series, and yet, we have barely scratched the surface.
 Mr. Tarkovsky is poised to unlock his box of cinematic sorcery… but first, let us trace the origins of those beguiling illusions.
+We have been given access to an extensive archive, including Ivan Tarkovsky’s first forays into the world of theatre and celluloid.
+The postcard, pieces reunited from either side of what was then the Iron Curtain, show the young student on a bridge in St. Petersburg, then Leningrad, next to a still from his early Soviet feature with the white horse, sometimes translated as The Phantom.
+It would be too easy to use this as a metaphor for the story about to unfold, a man torn between his love for the Russian writers he was studying, Chekhov, Dostoyevsky, Andreyev, and Bely, and his disdain for the sharp edge of the state censored razor when it came to the cinematic representations of these books.
+His notebooks will give us enough clues, but there are items listed which we are still keen to recover.
 Perhaps our readers can help us in the search.
 There is one particular slide we have been trying to locate which is missing from the archive.

 It is from the Novosti Press Agency.
 The slide says Leningrad, Fotopribor, Made in USSR.
 On the reverse of the slide it says View of the University across the Neva River.
 If any of our readers can locate it we will gladly offer a reward.